actuallymentor/onion-poap/README.md

-# 🧅 Onion POAP
+# 🧅 OnionDAO Tornode

-Onion POAP is an initiative that hands out POAP tokens to people who run a Tor exit node.
+The OnionDAO Tornode initiative hands out POAP tokens to people who run a Tor exit node.

 To qualify for your POAP you need to: